Skip to content

 Reasons your job might not have started yet:

-• There may be an upcoming downtime to Savio that overlaps with the time it would take to complete your job.
+• ReqNodeNotAvail, Reserved for Maintenance: There may be an upcoming downtime on Savio that overlaps with the time it would take to complete your job.

 • Your job might have started and exited quickly (perhaps because of an error).

 You can also use Slurm's commands, such as squeue to try to understand why your job hasn't started (focusing on the "NODELIST(REASON)" column, but in many cases it can be difficult to interpret the output.
-The REASON codes are explained in man squeue.
+In addition to the information above, the REASON codes are explained in man squeue.

 How the Slurm scheduler works